syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Size-Customization.md

 ## Load images with autofit mode

-By default, image is not loaded with the actual size in autofit mode.
-This is due to measure the size before the layout so we are unable to find out child view’s size changes from parent view.
-It is a known issue in listview but this can be overcome by calling RefreshListViewItem method in the loaded event of the listview.
+By default, the image is not loaded with the actual size in autofit mode, as it measures the size before the layout.
+So, the size of the child view changes cannot be found from the parent view.
+It is a known issue in listview, but this can be overcome by calling the `RefreshListViewItem` method in the loaded event of listview.

 {% tabs %}
 {% highlight xaml %}